Divorce Mediation Singapore: What It Is & How It Works (A Guide)

 Choosing between divorce mediation and collaborative divorce depends on your specific situation and goals.
 While both methods aim for an amicable settlement, they differ significantly in approach and outcomes if negotiations fail.

-• Divorce Mediation: This process involves a neutral mediator who facilitates discussions between the spouses.
-It’s a cost-effective way to resolve disputes without going to court, allowing couples to maintain control over the outcome.
-If mediation fails, the parties can retain their lawyers and continue the divorce through the Family Court.
-Mediation is often quicker and more flexible, making it a suitable option for couples with a lower level of conflict who want to finalise their divorce faster.
+If mediation fails, the parties can retain their lawyers and proceed with the divorce in Family Court.
+Mediation is often quicker and more flexible, making it a suitable option for couples with lower levels of conflict who want to finalise their divorce more quickly.

-• Collaborative Divorce: In this process, both parties work with specially trained lawyers to reach a mutual agreement.
-The focus is on cooperation and finding solutions that benefit both parties.
-However, if the negotiations break down, the lawyers involved cannot continue representing their clients, and new lawyers must be hired.
 This can increase costs and prolong the divorce process.
 Collaborative divorce may be more appropriate for couples who are committed to working together but need legal representation to navigate complex issues.

 When deciding between mediation and collaborative divorce, consider the level of conflict between you and your spouse, your need for legal support, and your financial situation.
 If you are looking for a cost-effective way to resolve disputes and want to avoid court, mediation may be the right choice.